crkellen/pygameClicker/README.md

 # pygameClicker
-A simple clicker game made with pygame to learn Python
+A simple clicker game made with the pygame library to learn Python.
+IMPORTANT: This was made with Python 3.5.6, and as such may only run with that version.
+Run the program by typing "python clicker.py" into your command line in the correct directory.